Spinal Muscular Atrophy - Information for Families

 There are also other, even rarer forms of SMA with different genetic causes including SMA with Respiratory Distress (SMARD), Spinal and Bulbar Muscular Atrophy (SBMA) and Distal SMA (DSMA).

-For more information on the different types of SMA please see our information sheets listed towards the end of this leaflet.
+For more information on the different types of SMA please see our information sheets.

 What causes SMA?